Instability of degenerate solitons for nonlinear Schr\"odinger equations with derivative: Introduction

 For each parameter $\kappa$, the following curve

 gives the scaling of the soliton:

 When $b\ge 0$, there exists a unique $\kappa_0=\kappa_0(b)\in (0,1]$ such that

-which implies that the soliton $u_{\omega,2\kappa_0\sqrt{\omega}}$ corresponds to the degenerate case.
-We note that $0<\kappa(b)<1$ if $b>0$, and $\kappa_0(0)=1$.
+which implies that the soliton $u_{\omega,2\kappa_0\sqrt{\omega}}$ corresponds to the degenerate case.\footnote{See \eqref{eq:1.7} below more precisely.} We note that $0<\kappa(b)<1$ if $b>0$, and $\kappa_0(0)=1$.
 Therefore, algebraic solitons of \eqref{DNLS} correspond to the degenerate case, while degenerate solitons for $b>0$ have exponential decay at space infinity.
-The main purpose of this paper is to establish instability of the degenerate soliton $u_{\omega,2\kappa_0\sqrt{\omega}}$ in a qualitative way.

 The degenerate soliton can be also found in a different context, for example, the $L^2$-critical NLS

 and the $L^2$-critical generalized KdV equation

 The equations \eqref{NLS} and \eqref{eq:gKdV} have the same conserved quantities: